monopole/thumper/README.md

 # thumper

-A flutter widget for controlling an Iterable&lt;E>
+A flutter widget for controlling an `Iterable`.